Skip to content

 On narrow terminals, the log panel expands to fill the remaining vertical space below the pipeline box instead of staying at the compact fixed height used in shorter layouts.

-The footer shows detach/help actions and, when no-mistakes attach has a cached newer release available, a right-aligned <version> available indicator.
+The footer shows detach/help/yolo actions and, when no-mistakes attach has a cached newer release available, a right-aligned <version> available indicator.
 That update indicator stays visible after reruns in the same TUI session.
+When yolo mode is on, the footer changes from y yolo to y end yolo.

 Keybindings